SeanJxie/Java-programs/README.md

 # Java-programs
-I'n trying to learn Java.
+I'm trying to learn Java.
 Here are some programs I've attempted.